Juneo-io/juneogo/supernets/config.md

 ## Parameters

-### Private Subnet
+### Private Supernet

 #### `validatorOnly` (bool)

-If `true` this node does not expose Subnet blockchain contents to non-validators via P2P messages.
+If `true` this node does not expose Supernet blockchain contents to non-validators via P2P messages.
 Defaults to `false`.

-Avalanche Subnets are public by default.
-It means that every node can sync and listen ongoing transactions/blocks in Subnets, even they're not validating the listened Subnet.
+Avalanche Supernets are public by default.
+It means that every node can sync and listen ongoing transactions/blocks in Supernets, even they're not validating the listened Supernet.

-Subnet validators can choose not to publish contents of blockchains via this configuration.
-If a node sets `validatorOnly` to true, the node exchanges messages only with this Subnet's validators.
-Other peers will not be able to learn contents of this Subnet from this node.
+Supernet validators can choose not to publish contents of blockchains via this configuration.
+If a node sets `validatorOnly` to true, the node exchanges messages only with this Supernet's validators.
+Other peers will not be able to learn contents of this Supernet from this node.

 :::tip

 This is a node-specific configuration.
-Every validator of this Subnet has to use this configuration in order to create a full private Subnet.
+Every validator of this Supernet has to use this configuration in order to create a full private Supernet.

 :::

 #### `allowedNodes` (string list)

-If `validatorOnly=true` this allows explicitly specified NodeIDs to be allowed to sync the Subnet regardless of validator status.
+If `validatorOnly=true` this allows explicitly specified NodeIDs to be allowed to sync the Supernet regardless of validator status.
 Defaults to be empty.

 :::tip

 This is a node-specific configuration.
-Every validator of this Subnet has to use this configuration in order to properly allow a node in the private Subnet.
+Every validator of this Supernet has to use this configuration in order to properly allow a node in the private Supernet.

 :::